l563wang/Crawler_Twitter_CNN/README.md

 a crawler that crawls the 25 latest articles from cnn.com about Donald Trump and his 20 latest tweets and a website that shows the results

 Language:
-python
+python,
 html

 IDE:
 PyCharm

 Dependencies:
-Selenium
-Flask
+Selenium,
+Flask,
 chromedriver

 Usage:
-1.Download the crawler_Twitter_CNN.zip, unzip it, in the path where CNNTwiCrawler.py is located, python CNNTwiCrawler.py 2.enter "http://127.0.0.1:5000/" in the browser address bar,then you can see the results of news and twitters.
+1.Download the zip, unzip it, in the path where CNNTwiCrawler.py is located, create a document named"templates", move "index.html" to the "templates" document.
+Then python CNNTwiCrawler.py
+2.enter "http://127.0.0.1:5000/" in the browser address bar,then you can see the results of news and tweets.

 Website Introduce:
 1.You can click one of the article titles to look at the detailed information.